DESIGN

 1. Start by identifying your message.

 What will your ambigram say?
 Whether it’s a phrase or a simple word, be cognizant of the limitations of ambigrams.
-Some letters can’t be transformed into others, and short words can’t magically become lengthy sentences when flipped upside down.
+Some letters can’t be transformed into others and short words can’t magically become lengthy sentences when flipped upside down.

 2. Research different fonts and iconography.

 “By looking at motifs and design styles from different cultures, you can build your frame of reference,” explains artist and designer Arnold Pander.
-Understanding the flourishes and serifs used in medieval or gothic fonts can give you more tools to use when designing and warping letters for your ambigram design.
+Understanding the flourishes and serifs (learn about typography terms) used in medieval or gothic fonts can give you more tools to use when designing and warping letters for your ambigram design.
 If you need a place to start, try exploring Adobe Fonts — you may find the inspiration you’re looking for.

 3. Start sketching.